 Learn how you move:

 Everyday life and physical activities such as running and sports place enormous pressure on our feet, which can lead to permanent foot changes and pain.
 If you experience heel, arch or foot pain book a biomechanical assessment with our Podiatrists.
-We’ll undertake a thorough assessment of your symptoms and feet to develop an effective treatment plan to get you back on your feet and performing at your best.
+We’ll undertake a thorough assessment of your symptoms and feet to develop an effective care management plan to get you back on your feet and performing at your best.
 At your biomechanical assessment, the Podiatrists will take a detailed history, perform a physical assessment, use video walking analysis and take a 3D foot scan to find out what’s causing the pain.

 Provide you extra support:Custom-made orthotics can help give you the support you need to keep on your feet and performing at your best.
 Orthotics provide support to relieve pressure on problem areas and improve the foot’s position and function.
 Orthotics can be optimised for certain sports including golf, cycling, cricket, football, basketball etc.